Travel I-75

 What: Fiber optic cable is a high-speed communication media that uses pulses of light for data transmission.

-Where: Fiber optic cable is being installed underground throughout the I-75 corridor.
+Where: Fiber optic cable was installed underground throughout the I-75 corridor.

 Why/Benefits: To provide a fast and reliable communication network to the traffic operations center.